romcal/romcal-api/README.md

 ### <a name="getLocales"></a>:small_orange_diamond: List all supported locales

 > `/api/v1/locales` <br>
-> Output an array of (actually mocked) locales names.
+> Output an array of locales keys.

 ---